A military spouse is a “go with the flow” kind of person.

 You’ll find plenty of spouses who make a living while avoiding the nuisance that could come from having to move from place to place.
 They’ve embraced the uncertainty that comes with being a military spouse, and made it their own.

-I had my fair share of side hustling when I had just moved to our new station, and was jobless for about a month.
-I sold clothes, home items, and my textbooks and made almost a few hundred dollars.
+Maybe you’re not looking for a full-time job, but rather something to bring in extra money.
+I had my fair share of side hustling when I had moved to my first station, and was jobless for about a month.
+I sold clothes, home items, and textbooks, making a few hundred dollars.

-I may not know when I’ll be moved somewhere else, but the community around a military station understand this very well.
-Employers are very well aware that they are surrounded by a military community, and that this means potentially temporary military spouse employers.
+You may not realize this, but a lot of local businesses near a station love military spouses!
+Employers are very well aware that they are surrounded by a military community, and that this means potentially temporary military spouse employees.

 But they make it work for you.